CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + The recipient opens the email and *unwittingly* accesses the cloned login page.
 Once their credentials are submitted, the cloned page redirects them to the official GitHub login.
     - The credential harvester log indicates the successful capture of these credentials.
   + Email Content Overview:
+    - The choice of subject, "Urgent: GitHub Security Update Required - Immediate Action Needed", is a psychological tactic commonly employed; to create a sense of panic or anxiety in the recipient, urging them to take immediate action without carefully confirming the email's legitimacy.
+    - The email is sent from, testsetkit@gmail.com, a non-official GitHub address.
+GitHub's official support email is "support@github.com".
+      + Fake GitHub Addresses:
+        - support@ghithub.com
+        - github.support@outlook.com
+        - github-security.alerts@mail.com
-    - <add content info>
+    -
     - A *fake* supplemental email, support@ghubsecurityupdate.com, is provided for the recipient to contact.
-GitHub's official support email is "support@github.com".

 ### QR Code Attack